ryanguess/blog/solidstate.md

 James
 ```

 Looks like someone is going to email mindy a temporary password.
-I'll take a look at mindy's mail to see if that's the case.
+I took a look at mindy's mail to see if that was the case.

 ```
 root@kali# telnet 10.10.10.51 110